 BULK CHEMICAL HANDLING SYSTEM

-During the last 12 months, Wilson Mining Services (WMS) has been developing a bulk chemical handling system as a step-change improvement to handling chemicals in underground coal mines.
+During the last 12 months, Wilson Mining (WM) has been developing a bulk chemical handling system as a step-change improvement to handling chemicals in underground coal mines.

 Traditionally the chemicals used for roof fall recovery and the stabilisation of mine strata are supplied in 20 litre drums.
 These drums are taken underground in bulk handler pods and operators tip these drums into hoppers that feed chemical into the pumps that are used to inject the chemical into mine voids or broken strata.
 Several hundred drums can be used on each application which is a major logistical and manual handling exercise.